wgroeneveld/go-jamming/README.md

 #### 1.2 `GET /webmention/:domain/:token`

 Retrieves a JSON array with relevant webmentions stored for that domain.
 The token should match.
 See configuration to fiddle with it yourself.
-Environment variables are supported, although I haven't used them yet.

 Example response: